 What software should you use to record a podcast?

 Any options we mentioned above are a great choice for recording your software.
 However, it all depends on your preferences or needs, so you want to make sure you try a few options out.
+You may also read our guide on how to record a podcast on Zoom.

 What is the best free software for podcasting?